Point of Connection Rules for PV Systems (NEC 705.12)

 Key Requirements for a Supply-Side Tap

 Connecting on the line side of the main disconnect is a major undertaking that must be done with precision.
-The conductors for the tap must be sized appropriately and protected by their own overcurrent protection device (OCPD).
-The rules governing these connections are stringent and closely mirror those for service entrance conductors.
-It is crucial for installers to remember that these tapped conductors are energized whenever the utility is present, regardless of the position of the main service disconnect.
-This elevates the risk and underscores the importance of proper installation, including a dedicated PV system disconnecting means and robust PV system labeling to warn of multiple power sources.
+705.11 identifies the permitted service-connection methods and 705.11 and related provisions in Article 230 and Article 705 address conductor sizing, overcurrent protection, and utility-controlled equipment considerations.
+It is crucial for installers to remember that these tapped conductors may be energized when the utility is present, regardless of the position of the main service disconnect.
+This elevates the risk and underscores the importance of proper installation, including a dedicated PV system disconnecting means and robust PV system labeling to warn of multiple power sources (see Article 705 disconnect and marking requirements).

 NEC 705.12: Mastering the Load-Side Connection

-The most common method for residential PV interconnections is the NEC 705.12 load-side connection.
-This involves connecting the output of the utility interactive inverter to the load side of the service disconnecting means, typically by installing a back-fed circuit breaker in the main service panel.
-Before starting, it’s crucial to understand the equipment you’re working with, including the key differences between a load center vs a panelboard, as this can affect busbar construction and connection options.
+A common method for residential PV interconnections is a load-side connection addressed in 705.12.
+This involves connecting the output of an interactive inverter to the load side of the service disconnecting means or to distribution equipment on the premises.
+Before starting, it’s crucial to understand the equipment you’re working with, including the differences between a load center and a panelboard, as this can affect busbar construction and connection options; for background material see load center vs a panelboard.

 - Step 1: Determine the Busbar Rating and Main OCPD.
-Identify the ampere rating of the busbar and main breaker from the panelboard’s label.
-Do not assume the busbar rating is the same as the main breaker.
+Identify the ampere rating of the busbar and the rating of the overcurrent device protecting the busbar from the panel equipment label (do not assume the busbar rating equals the main device rating).

 Center-Fed Panelboard Considerations